Skip to main content

 2. With Git in the middle

 In this tutorial, we will use p42svn which is a Perl script written by Ray Miller.
-It is currently supported by tigris.org.
+It is currently hosted here.
 So let's get started!

 1. Requirements